StevenChristy/easymill/README.md

 ## Requirements
 This script requires that the gerber file names indicate what they are for and contain the strings "Edge_Cuts" or "B_Cu"/"F_Cu".
 This is the same that KiCAD produces.
 Also I recommend combining drill files.
 Finally, you will want to make sure the origin of your PCB has been defined if using KiCAD and that the files are exported with "Use auxillary axis" checked.

 For single sided milling only.
-If you use B_Cu and an Edge_Cuts file then the copper layer will be mirrored so that your through hole components will mount on the back.
+If you use B_Cu and an Edge_Cuts file then the copper layer will be mirrored so that your through hole components will mount on the front with the copper traces and SMT components on the back.
 If you don't want this you can use the F_Cu layer for your copper traces in which case no mirroring will occur.

 ## Usage